 “I’ll tip my cap to Tim [Leiweke] and the Oak View Group if they actually are able to solve the problems that are around there (KeyArena) and get the arena done and on-time and on-budget,” he said during a forum hosted by the Seattle City Club on Wednesday night.
 “I think our job here is to sit back and be patient, see how things transpire over the next few months.”

 An earlier arena proposal for Sodo by Hansen was rejected by the Seattle City Council last May.
-Since than, Hansen has offered to privately finance the arena, with tax breaks, provided that a one block stretch of South Occidential Avenue is vacated for the arena’s construction.
+Since then, Hansen has offered to privately finance the arena, with tax breaks, provided that a one block stretch of South Occidential Avenue is vacated for the arena’s construction.

 Rendering courtesy Oak View Group.